nickcoleman/hook-use-combined-reducers/README.md

 export default App;
 ```

+---

+### 3. Setup Child Component

-In a child component which sits below the state/dispatch providing component.
+Example of a child component which will consume the context.
+This child would sit below the parent provider in the component tree.

-Also, shown is an example of passing `dispatch` if using a hooks/context version of the [reducks](https://github.com/alexnm/re-ducks) pattern. ( In the operations file: `const addThing = ({thing, dispatch}) => { dispatch(addThingAction(state))}` -- how I needed to pass dispatch stumped me for awhile.
-Hopefully saves you some time if you like that pattern.).
+I'm a huge fan of the [reducks](https://github.com/alexnm/re-ducks) pattern (and the redux pattern in general).
+And, adapted it to using hooks.
+It took me awhile to figure out how to get dispatch to work using that pattern.
+So, I've also shown an example of passing `dispatch` if you use a hooks/context version of the reducks or another pattern that splits-out non-action creator logic into a seperate file.

 ```
 import React, { useContext } from 'react';

 import { useAppContext } from 'src/hooks.js';
-import * as actions from 'src/actions'
+import * as actions from 'store/actions'
-import * as operations from 'src/operations' // if using reducks patern with hooks
+import * as operations from 'store/operations' // if using reducks patern with hooks

 function SomeComponent() {
   const { state, dispatch } = useAppContext();